 After years supporting a strength and conditioning program, some professionals enter a leadership role in sports performance.
 The modern sports team or college program is evolving faster than job descriptions can keep up, and several teams and governing bodies are struggling to keep their organizational charts clear and functional.
 For example, a director of performance may oversee the medical department, while some medical professionals may make decisions on strength and conditioning roles.
 Several positions oversee both the strength and conditioning departments and the medical staff because they are led by a sport scientist or former team coach.
 High-performance manager or athletic director roles are more political and consist of managing interior departments—they’re not often coaching jobs unless they encourage dual responsibilities.
 Just supporting an athletic director or overseeing a sports team is typically more than enough responsibility for a coach.
 When you’re managing large groups of athletes, Team Access Point is a helpful tool for monitoring and intervening in training programs.

 Healthy and effective strength and conditioning roles depend on lobbying and the support of higher-up professionals.
 Having a former strength and conditioning coach as part of an administrative council is instrumental for the growth of the field and the success of sports.
 Coaches are key components of athletic development, and strength coaches often work more with athletes than the team coach, especially at the collegiate and scholastic levels.
 Therefore, involving strength and conditioning coaches in the management or administration of the field is extremely important for the career to be appreciated and compensated fairly.
 In order for the profession to evolve properly, it’s vital that the role of a strength and conditioning coach be grounded in pedagogy and supported by science—not the other way around.
-Applied roles are about converting biological science principles into actionable plans that incorporate best practices, research, and the ability to coach athletes as individuals.
+Applied roles are about converting biological science principles into actionable plans that incorporate best practices, research, and the ability to coach athletes as individual.

 Grow Your Skill Set to Develop Your Career